joesingo/truthdiscovery/doc/output.rst

 Output
 ======

-The output of a truth-discovery algorithm in this library is a :any:`Result` object.
+The output of a truth discovery algorithm in this library is a :any:`Result` object.
 The most important attributes of :any:`Result` objects are ``trust`` and ``belief``, which are dictionaries containing the trust and belief scores for each source and claim.
 See the example below for their format.